 The point is, you may think you’ve done your homework by searching across different sites, but the truth is, you’ve probably been looking at sites all owned by the same parent company, making the prices not as competitive as you might imagine.

-However, Momondo has maintained its status as a non-biased cheap flight finder, solidifying the importance of a comprehensive search Momondo cheap tickets search before you take out your credit card to buy.
+But, Momondo has maintained its status as a non-biased cheap flight finder.
+Their flight metasearch engine shows how important it is to do a comprehensive flight search using Momondo to find cheap tickets before you take out your credit card to buy.

 5 Reasons Why You Need to Know